ibz0q/better-moment-card/README.md

   - format: HH:mm:ss
 ```

 This will have no default styling applied to it so it may look bare.
+This is intentional, so users can customize how they want without using messy CSS !overrides.

 1. Either apply styling using the parentStyle

-2. Use example style below to help you.
+2. Use example style above to help you.

 ### All parameters: